 In the ’90s, a plan by then-Mayor Ed Austin to revamp the inner city – dubbed “River City Renaissance” – mostly just ended up destroying a lot of historic buildings in LaVilla.
 This included another theatre, The Strand, that was down the street from the Ritz.

 The Ritz was only half-spared from the demolition spree.
-While most of the building was redeveloped into a new theatre and African-American cultural museum, the original signage and part of the original building survived – and was given a fresh coat of paint.
+While most of the building was redeveloped into a new theater and cultural museum, the original signage and part of the original building survived – and was given a fresh coat of paint.